-Itís not as hard as it sounds.
-If your dog needs fluids or drugs to help him through an illness, you and your veterinarian can work out a plan so you can do it yourself.
+It's not as hard as it sounds.
+If your dog needs IV fluids or drugs to help him through an illness, you and your veterinarian can work out a plan so you can administer the needle yourself.

 “If you told me last year that I would be giving my dog shots of fluid every day, I would have said you were crazy,” comments Cathy Park of Worcester, Massachusetts.
 “I’m very needle phobic.”
 But injecting her 10-year-old white Lab, Bunson, is exactly what Ms. Park does each evening.
 Bunson is in the advanced stages of chronic kidney failure and can no longer drink enough water to compensate for the amount he urinates.

 Administering a daily injection of fluid is allowing him not only to stay alive but also to have quality of life.
 “He’s actually a little perkier,” Ms. Park relates.
 “He likes to go for a ride in the car and hang his head out the window.”
 Before, he had so little energy he was drooping.

 Bunson’s doctor, Tufts veterinarian Armelle de Laforcade, DVM, isn’t surprised that Ms. Park has gotten the hang of sticking Bunson with a needle every day.
 “There are some people you talk to,” she says, “and explain that their dog has a disease that requires injections, and they say, ‘I can’t do that.
 I can’t deal with needles.’
 In those instances, people might adopt out their pet or choose euthanasia.
 But usually,” Dr. de Laforcade explains, “even squeamish people can learn how to do it.

 “People who think they couldn’t go near a needle, once they try it, they realize it’s not that bad — especially if you give a treat afterwards.
 For those dogs who are food driven, they don’t mind the shot in the first place, and they look forward to the treat.”